charlesmcchan/onf-connect-18-tutorial/lab2/README.md

 # Trellis+P4 Tutorial Lab 2 - GTP encapsulation

-The goal of this exercise is to learn how to configure Trellis to encapsulate packets using the GTP header as in a mobile Serving and Packet Gateway (S/PGW).
+The goal of this exercise is to learn how to configure Trellis and fabric.p4 to encapsulate packets using the GTP header as in a mobile Serving and Packet Gateway (S/PGW).

 ## Topology